Free Quick-action Miter Sled Woodworking Plan

 When I found myself making a lot of memorial flag cases, I needed a method to cut 45° miters quickly and accurately in wide stock.
-The sled I came up with lets me make miters in no time at all without even tilting my saw blade.
+The sled I came up with (shown in detail below) lets me make miters in no time at all without even tilting my saw blade.
 And, it does it without causing tear-out on the workpiece.

 After cutting the sled base slightly oversize, tilt your saw blade to 45° to cut the bevel on the sled base.
 With the blade returned to the 90° position, insert the miter-slot guide into your tablesaw's miter slot, position the sled base against the blade body to ensure that it is square, then, fasten the base to the miter-slot guide.
 Using the bevel of the sled base as a guide, mount the 45° wedges in place.